Unique-AG/hello-azure-v2/02_infrastructure/day-2/migration/Readme.md

 # Terraform State Migration Guide

 This guide describes the process for migrating Terraform state from the legacy infrastructure to the new hello-azure-v2 day-2 state file.
+Guid should not be followed blindly, you should understand each step and make your own adjustments.

 ## Prerequisites